Python’s svy vs R’s survey: Identical Results Across 18 Estimators

 Conclusion

 This validation study demonstrates that svy reproduces the results of R’s survey package for a wide range of design-based estimators when equivalent survey designs are specified.
+The Numerical Agreement table makes this concrete: across Taylor, replication, and GLM estimators, svy and R agree on both estimates and standard errors to the sixth decimal—differences at the level of floating-point round-off.

 These results support the use of svy for production survey analysis workflows and provide a basis for further validation of advanced features.